How to Start a Corporation in New Jersey

 The state doesn’t have any sort of general business license.
 However, cities and counties sometimes have their own licensing requirements, most often for specific business activities.
 Newark, for instance, licenses over 40 different kinds of businesses, from arcades to kennels.

-Does I Need to Register with the Division of Revenue?
+Do I Need to Register with the Division of Revenue?

 Absolutely.
 You must register your New Jersey corporation with the Division of Revenue and Enterprise Services within 60 days of forming your business.
 To register, file form NJ-REG.
 Filing is free.